Restoring Lost BOSH Director Persistent Disk

 Warning: BOSH Director backups require identical references to all BOSH-deployed VMs.
 If BOSH re-creates your deployment VMs for any reason, such as changes to stemcells, networks, or availability zones (AZs), your BBR backup artifact is no longer compatible for performing a restore.

 Your BOSH Director must be in a healthy state before you can perform a BOSH Director restore.
 The BOSH Director is in a healthy state when all jobs are running.

-If your BOSH Director has lost its persistent disk, create a new disk to return your BOSH Director to a healthy state.
+If your BOSH Director has lost its persistent disk, you must create a new disk to return your BOSH Director to a healthy state.

-To create a new persistent disk for the BOSH Director, do the following:
+To create a new persistent disk for the BOSH Director:

 Create a new persistent disk using your IaaS console.

-Log in to the Pivotal Operations Manager VM.
-See the Log in to the Ops Manager VM with SSH section for your IaaS in Advanced Troubleshooting with the BOSH CLI.
+Log in to the Ops Manager VM.
+For more information, see Log In to the Ops Manager VM with SSH in Advanced Troubleshooting with the BOSH CLI.

 disks.cidvalue to match the new persistent disk you created in the first step.